DavidTPate/pendragon/README.md

 Glory can be gained from successful Dance rolls if the dancer(s) are the center of attention.

-> **Special**: With the Gamemaster’s approval, characters having high Glory may receive a positive modifier to Dance, with a maximum modifier equal to Glory/1,000.
+> **Special**: With the Gamemaster's approval, characters having high Glory may receive a positive modifier to Dance, with a maximum modifier equal to Glory/1,000.

 ### Faerie Lore (Knightly, Knowledge)